serialc/BSR_parsers/schemas/fullset.md

 ### Other
 - Any station that is declared/determined to be out of service/down is omitted from results
 - In the situation where a BSS does not use id the field is left blank (while maintaining the tab spacing)
-- Number of docks, spaces and free docks are not always available - but two always are, we use these to reconstitute the third if necessary
+- Number of docks, spaces and free docks are not always available - but two always are, we use these to reconstitute the third